 Overweight people – the heavier you get, the more pressure there is on your joints.

 Older people – ageing increases the chance of getting arthritis, particularly osteoarthritis due to changes to your joints.

-Sports people – injuries from contact and other very physical sports are likely to lead to osteoarthritis.
+Sports people – injuries from contact sports and other very physical sports are likely to lead to osteoarthritis.
 Prompt and appropriate treatment at the time of injury lessens the risk of long-term damage.

-Maori and Pacific men – New Zealand Maori and Pacific men have the highest incidence of gout in the world.
+Māori and Pasifika men – Māori and Pasifika men in Aotearoa New Zealand have the highest rate of gout arthritis in the world.

 Other risk factors include: